IGT - Toscana

 The soils on which the vineyards stand has varied and complex terrain features with a strong presence of limestone, feature areas rich in marl and pebbles as well as being partly clayey; they sit at an altitude of between 100 and 300 metres above sea level, with a south/south-west exposure.

-Harvesting, strictly by hand, began with the Merlot at the end of August and continued from September with the Cabernet Sauvignon.
+Harvesting, strictly by hand, began with the Merlots in early September and continued from mid-month with the Cabernet Sauvignons, finishing in the first week of October.

-Grapes and berries were sorted and carefully selected by hand using a sorting table.
+Grapes and berries are sorted and carefully selected by hand using a sorting table.
 Gentle pressing and destemming of the bunches to prevent the grapes from breaking and excessive release of tannins.
-Alcoholic fermentation occurred in stainless steel vats at a controlled temperature maintained at around 26-28°C, without any addition of external yeasts.
-Maceration in this vintage was around 12-15 days for the Merlot grapes and 10-13 days for the Cabernet Sauvignon grapes, to limit excessive tannin release in a vintage that certainly was not lacking anthocyanins.
-Frequent pumping over and off-loading ensured greater aromatic expression of the musts.
-Malolactic fermentation, which began at the beginning of November, was also completely carried out in steel vats, after which the musts were placed in barriques for ageing.
+Alcoholic fermentation in stainless steel vats at a controlled temperature maintained at around 26-28°C, without any addition of external yeasts.
+Maceration in this vintage was around 10-13 days for the Merlot grapes and 13-16 days for the Cabernet Sauvignon grapes, with frequent pumping over and offloading Malolactic fermentation, which began at the beginning of November, was also carried out in steel vats, after which the musts were placed in barriques for ageing.

 Once malolactic fermentation was complete, the wine was placed in French oak barriques, and a small part in American oak, where it was aged for a period between the 20 and 25 months.
 The duration of the ageing is technically decided on the basis of the seasonal trend of the vintage.